groupdocs-translation-cloud/groupdocs-translation-cloud-go/docs/TextRequest.md

 HasContainsMarkdown returns a boolean if a field has been set.

+### GetTranslationDictionary

+`func (o *TextRequest) GetTranslationDictionary() map[string]string`

+GetTranslationDictionary returns the TranslationDictionary field if non-nil, zero value otherwise.

+### GetTranslationDictionaryOk

+`func (o *TextRequest) GetTranslationDictionaryOk() (*map[string]string, bool)`

+GetTranslationDictionaryOk returns a tuple with the TranslationDictionary field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTranslationDictionary

+`func (o *TextRequest) SetTranslationDictionary(v map[string]string)`

+SetTranslationDictionary sets TranslationDictionary field to given value.

+### HasTranslationDictionary

+`func (o *TextRequest) HasTranslationDictionary() bool`

+HasTranslationDictionary returns a boolean if a field has been set.

+### SetTranslationDictionaryNil

+`func (o *TextRequest) SetTranslationDictionaryNil(b bool)`

+ SetTranslationDictionaryNil sets the value for TranslationDictionary to be an explicit nil

+### UnsetTranslationDictionary
+`func (o *TextRequest) UnsetTranslationDictionary()`

+UnsetTranslationDictionary ensures that no value is present for TranslationDictionary, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)